-Starboard to vote against Bristol-Myers' $74 billion deal for Celgene
+Starboard to vote against Celgene/Bristol deal, move ahead with proxy

 Bristol and Celgene through the deal hope to create a market leader in the lucrative treatment of cancer through their combined portfolios.

-Reporting by Ankur Banerjee and Manas Mishra in Bengaluru; Editing by Saumyadeb Chakrabarty and Shounak Dasgupta
+Reporting by Svea Herbst-Bayliss and Michael Erman in New York; Additional reporting by Ankur Banerjee and Manas Mishra in Bengaluru; Editing by Shounak Dasgupta and Bill Berkrot